 Since its establishment in 2008, the Center has been particularly interested in identifying opportunities for science diplomacy to serve as a catalyst between societies where official relationships might be limited and to strengthen civil society interactions through partnerships in science and technology.
-In 2012, the Center launched a new open-access, quarterly publication, Science & Diplomacy , as a forum for policy discourse at the nexus of scientific cooperation and foreign policy.
+In 2012, the Center launched Science & Diplomacy , an open-access policy journal, as a forum for policy discourse at the nexus of scientific cooperation and foreign policy.

 The Center is grateful for the financial support of the Golden Family Foundation and the Richard Lounsbery Foundation.

 Chief International Officer; Director, AAAS Center for Science Diplomacy